edge-servers/immunity-ipam/README.rst

 ================================

-The first thing you need to do is to create a new django app which will contain your custom version of *openwisp-ipam*.
+The first thing you need to do is to create a new django app which will contain your custom version of *immunity-ipam*.

 A django app is nothing more than a
 `python package <https://docs.python.org/3/tutorial/modules.html#packages>`_